manjot4/ML_Project-1/README.md

 ## Running

 To build the models, the train and test datasets are required.
 Both of them are compressed to save space.
-Before executing the main script, unzip the data.
-After successfully unzipping the data, run the project by simply executing `python3 main.py`.
+Before executing the run script, unzip the data.
+After successfully unzipping the data, run the project by simply executing `python3 run.py`.
 This will output the predictions in a CSV file inside the `data` folder.

 ## Authors